spaceship2018/Jackfrost-Level-Editor/README.md

 2.Here is where the game tries to load the first level from: http://www.nitrome.com/games/jackfrost/areas/178977703c66276066a776a56de3c1a1.xml

-178977703c66276066a776a56de3c1a1 is an md5 hash of sparkel_1
+178977703c66276066a776a56de3c1a1 is an md5 hash of sparkel_1 guess what will be the next level hash :)

 You can fire up the game in ruffle in firefox browser load the swf from the official link and hijack url loading of the level xml files to your harddisk via webdevelopers network tab
-Or make an offline flashpoint curration for home use NOTE IT IS STRICTLY FORBIDDEN TO CURRATE ANYTHING NITRONOME RELATED TO FLASHPOINT.
+Or make an offline flashpoint curration for home use

+NOTE IT IS STRICTLY FORBIDDEN TO CURRATE ANYTHING NITRONOME RELATED TO FLASHPOINT.
+Nitrome should only played from nitrome.com